9 items needed for every Home Staging Toolkit

 Measuring Tape - The Lufkin Self-Centering tape isn’t an ordinary measuring tape.
 If you notice each measure in red is the half-way mark of every measurement you make, so basically it makes the process of centering objects a lot easier.
 I also love digital tape measures because they require less physical engagement and I don't have to worry about possibly hurting my hand in the process.

 Furniture Sliders – Save your back and knees!!
 If you ever have to move furniture, do yourself a favor and get furniture sliders.
-You want to buy 2 types: one to use for carpet and the other to use for hardwood floors.
+You want to buy 2 types for your Home Staging Toolkit: one to use for carpet and the other to use for hardwood floors.
 Oh yeah if the furniture is heavy (i.e. armoire), invest in a quality furniture jack.

 Stud finder – Before you go hammering away at those lovely walls trying to hang a valuable picture or TV, you have to find the stud behind the wall.
 Studs support the weight of objects to avoid them from falling down to the floor.

 Level – To hang artwork that isn’t slanted, grab your level!
-The basic object is to center the bubble between the 2 black lines and it’s more challenging than it seems.
-Sometimes levels can be faulty, so test it out first by placing on a hard, flat surface to confirm that the bubble is centered prior to using it.
+The object is to center the bubble between the 2 black lines and it’s more challenging than it seems.
+Sometimes levels can be faulty, so test it out first by placing on a hard, flat surface to confirm that the bubble is centered prior to using it in your Home Staging Toolkit.

 Toilet Paper – Stagers tend to forget this until they’re staging a vacant home and have to use the bathroom!
 This is exactly what happened to me, so keep a roll in your car because you will need it when you least expect it.